-The mission of the Lurie Cancer Center's Stem Cell Transplant Program is to provide high quality, innovative care by putting patients and their families first, and by advancing the biology of stem cell transplantation.
-First established in 1987, our program is the leader in volume and types of transplants, averaging over 250 transplantations per year, resulting in survival rates consistently exceeding the national survival rate.
+The Hematopoietic Stem Cell Transplant Program provides high-quality, innovative care, putting patients and their families first and advancing the biology of stem cell transplantation.
+Our program is the leader in volume and types of transplants, averaging over 250 transplantations per year, resulting in survival rates consistently exceeding the national survival rate.

 Stem cell transplants are regularly used in treatment of the following cancers: